jacobtread/KJP/README.md

 - [Requests](docs/Requests.md)

+## Docker

+This project has a Dockerfile, so you can easily deploy this to docker and get using it straight away

 ## ☝ How it works

 Each KAMAR command is mapped to a route and will use either GET or POST depending on the method.
 Soon all the different